je-nunez/DataMining_NewYork_Traffic_Speed/README.md

      http://real2.nyctmc.org/nyc-links-cams/LinkSpeedQuery.txt

-in only one pass, not two-passes, so it declared some attributes as "strings" or "numeric" in the WEKA ARFF header.
+in only one pass, not two-passes, so it declared some attributes as "strings" or "numeric" in the WEKA ARFF header (ARFF is only one text file, with only a header part and a data part, not two files '.names' and '.data' as Ross Quinlan's C4.5).
 But the WEKA classifiers prefer attributes declared as "nominal", hence a two-pass parser is better, and is the one that is implemented now.
 (The parser can also be incremental, since WEKA's `ARFFSaver` implements the `IncrementalConverter` interface -see its `writeIncremental(...)` public method.)